diffpy/diffpy.utils/README.txt

 INSTALLATION

-The easiest option is to use the latest DiffPy-CMI release bundle from http://www.diffpy.org/, which comes with diffpy.utils and all other dependencies included.

-If you prefer to install from sources, make sure all required software packages are in place and then run
+To install from sources, make sure all required software packages are in place and then run

     sudo python setup.py install